-Market Discount (Bonds) - Definition
+Market Discount (Bonds) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Market Discount on Bonds?How Does a Market Discount on Bonds Work?Example of Market Discount in BondsMarket Discount ExemptionsAbout Market Discount Bonds

 What is a Market Discount on Bonds?

 Market discount refers to the difference between the specified redemption price of a bond and its secondary market purchase price, specifically when the purchase price at the time was below par.
 It can also be defined as any given bond with a market discount.

 How Does a Market Discount on Bonds Work?